Monitoring the Performance of Underground Excavations Workshop

 CEO & Co-Founder

-Abstract title: Capturing Data Beyond Line of Sight – How Latest Developments in Emesent’s Hovermap Technology are Unlocking New Valuable Insights for Underground Mining Operations Click to view the abstract summary
+Abstract title: Hovermap: Enabling Data Capture Beyond Line of Sight Click to view the abstract summary

 Underground mining presents many accessibility challenges.
 As mines become deeper, hazards such as seismicity increase.
 Paradoxically, as companies increase data collection to better understand their mine and reduce worker exposure to hazards, the focus on safety mandates more inspections.
 Hovermap breaks this impasse by delivering a range of inspection and data capture methods without compromising the safety of personnel.
 A versatile LiDAR mapping solution, Hovermap helps underground miners capture data in hazardous and inaccessible areas.
 Designed as a drone payload, it combines advanced collision avoidance and autonomous ﬂight technologies to accurately map GPS-denied environments, such as underground excavations.
 It can easily mount on any vehicle or can be handheld, capturing high-resolution point clouds when ﬂying, driving or walking.
 The recent launch of Autonomy Level 2 for Hovermap now enables compatible drones to fly beyond communications range and venture beyond line of sight into unmapped areas, delivering valuable data and insights that was previously impossible to access.
 In his presentation, Dr. Stefan Hrabar, Emesent CEO and Co-Founder, will cover Hovermap’s latest technological advances and demonstrate how mine operations can achieve significant safety and productivity improvements by using this game-changing technology.

-Dr Stefan Hrabar has been at the forefront of drone autonomy R&D for nearly 20 years.
-Following his PhD in Computer Science/Robotics on this topic, he spent 13 years at CSIRO where he continued his work on vision and lidar-based perception and navigation for drones.
+Stefan has been at the forefront of drone autonomy R&D for nearly 20 years.
+Following his PhD in Computer Science/Robotics on this topic, he spent 13 years at CSIRO where he continued his work on vision and LiDAR-based perception and navigation for drones.
 He led the development and commercialisation of Hovermap in CSIRO, and co-founded Emesent in 2018 to bring this ground-breaking technology to market.

 Superintendent Geotechnical Engineering